 Why is there a delay while I’m streaming?

-Streaming the big game has its advantages, but there’s also one disadvantage worth pointing out: real-time delays (aka latency differential if you’re fancy).
+Streaming live sports events has its advantages, but there’s also one disadvantage worth pointing out: real-time delays (aka latency differential, if you’re fancy).
 Depending on how you’re choosing to stream live events, the delay can run anywhere from 13 to 39 seconds.
-Not a huge chunk of time, but in football, a lot of things can happen in a matter of seconds.
+Not a huge chunk of time, but in sports, a lot of things can happen in a matter of seconds.
 Best way to combat the delay is to turn notifications off on your phone while watching the game and stay off of social media.
 Nothing ruins the drama of a last second play like the person who yells out the winner before it happens on the screen.